ABaldosano/My_Portfolio/README.md

 ## What Is This?

-This is the personal portfolio of **Arthur Baldosano Jr.** — a Full-Stack Web Developer and IT student at Palawan State University (PSU), currently serving as President of PSU-SITE.
-The portfolio documents real, shipped projects: custom web systems, AI-powered academic tools, e-commerce platforms, and freelance deliverables — all built from scratch, none from templates.
+This is the personal portfolio of **Arthur Baldosano Jr.**, a Full-Stack Web Developer and IT student at Palawan State University (PSU), currently serving as President of PSU-SITE.
+The portfolio documents real, shipped projects: custom web systems, AI-powered academic tools, e-commerce platforms, and freelance deliverables.
+All built from scratch, none from templates.

 ---

 ## About

 Arthur is a web developer and systems builder based in Puerto Princesa, Palawan.
-He specializes in full-stack web applications, e-commerce platforms, and academic systems — available for freelance projects in web development, e-commerce, and custom web systems, working remotely with clients worldwide.
+He specializes in full-stack web applications, e-commerce platforms, and academic systems.
+Available for freelance projects in web development, e-commerce, and custom web systems, working remotely with clients worldwide.

 **Skills & Expertise**